Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 sudo reboot
 ```

-Build and run the Docker container:
+Build and run the Docker container: (For Testing Purpose, can skip)
 ```bash
 docker build . -t node-todo-app:latest
 ```